 Dopamine signaling solely in the dorsal striatum permits FAA

 To determine where in the striatum D1R neurons are signaling FAA, we employed the dopamine-deficient (DD) mouse model.
 In this system, the rate-limiting enzyme for dopamine production, tyrosine hydroxylase (TH), has a “lox-stop-lox” cassette within the first intron of the Th gene and does not make any dopamine [48,49].
 This lox-stop-lox cassette can be removed by the action of Cre-recombinase, allowing for region specific re-activation of this allele [50,51,52].
 Cre-recombinase was encoded in canine adenovirus (CAV), which infects neuronal terminals and undergoes retrograde transport.
-CAV-inoculated mice showed expression of dopamine restricted to neurons that innervate the dorsolateral striatum (Figure 10A).
+CAV-inoculated mice showed expression of dopamine restricted to neurons that innervate the dorsolateral striatum (Figure 10A, B).
+Quantitative analysis of the TH straining revealed a significant difference in restoration when comparing dorsal versus ventral striatum or anterior commissure, which is always devoid of TH staining (P= 0.018, Kruskal-Wallis test; P = 0.0486 comparing dorsal versus ventral, P = 0.0112 for dorsal versus aca, and P = 0.999 for ventral vs aca, Dunn’s post test for multiple comparisons).
 To these virally rescued DD mice (DD-VR) mice, or controls (WT mice injected with virus), we presented a 60% CR meal at ZT 9 for 21 days.
 Initially the activity waveforms of the DD-VR mice showed a trend toward increased activity at night (Figure 10B) and they did not show appreciable FAA at the 7-day time point (p<0.05) (Figure 10C).
 However, by day 14 and onwards they showed a strong FAA response, eventually having almost all of their daily activity preceding meal time as did sham surgery controls (Figure 10D).
 From this experiment we conclude that dopamine signaling in the dorsal striatum is sufficient for acquisition rate of FAA.

 Dopamine D1 receptor KO attenuates circadian rhythm of Per2 expression in the dorsal striatum